The Meadoway Schools Program

 - Team members will visit your group to explain why The Meadoway matters and how it will enhance the landscape for plants, people, and wildlife.
 We can cater talks for adults, post-secondary students, or for families with children.

 Request a group site visit to see this restoration project in action, pending staff availability.
 Groups can come on a guided tour of a site in The Meadoway, or participate in an enhancement activity such as a cleanup, invasive species removal or wildflower planting.

-To plan a workshop or a visit to The Meadoway, please contact us at firstname.lastname@example.org.
+To plan a workshop, please contact us at email@example.com.